 “Nontraditional student” is often used as a blanket term for students who are older than the norm and who have taken an extended break — at least six years — between high school and college.
 Many schools run nontraditional student programs and loosen admissions criteria by offering credit for life and work experiences, or by letting applicants test out of certain classes.

 Students can take individual classes without being formally admitted to a university.
 But there’s a catch – they’ll have caps on how many credits they can take, won’t be eligible for federal financial aid, and ultimately won’t receive a degree.
-This could be an ideal option for students who just want to gain a specific skill or knowledge for a particular job.
+Still, this could be an ideal option for students who just want to gain a specific skill or knowledge for a particular job.
+Some colleges also allow students without high school credentials to enroll in certificate programs, but before pursuing this option make sure to check whether the certificate program you’re interested in requires a GED or diploma.

 Students in most states can take college classes while still in high school.
 Each state sets admission requirements and course options while also listing whether credits earned in a college environment count toward high school graduation.
 Some states and school districts even cover the cost of dual enrollment classes.